When it comes to metal forming cost, if price is the battle, total manufacturing cost of ownership or -- TCO -- is the war.

 Parts with a lower TCO are better in the long run when it comes to roll forming cost -- even if the initial purchase price is higher.

 Are you getting the most out of your roll former?
-Keep reading -- and check out this TCO calculator or one of the many others available online.
+Keep reading -- and check out this TCO calculator.

 - Equipment and material costs: These include the cost of equipment, but also installation and any necessary upgrades.